These easy, healthy vegetable recipes are cozy and comforting, and include everything from savory pot pies to curries to cozy vegetable bakes.

 These broccoli cheese stuffed sweet potatoes are an easy, healthy weeknight dinner your whole family will love.
 The cheese sauce features a surprise ingredient to make it even creamier: white beans!
 This tops our list of easy healthy vegetable recipes for fall.
 (Vegetarian, Vegan, Gluten Free)

 The twist on this rosemary roasted potatoes recipe is the lemon; instead of squeezing on the juice prior to roasting, the lemon is thinly sliced and roasted along with the potatoes.
 This brings out a much more intense lemon flavor.
 You can even eat the roasted lemon, if you’re brave!
 (Vegetarian, Vegan, Gluten Free)

 Looking for more healthy vegetable recipes?

-Here are a few more easy healthy vegetable recipes for fall that are worth a mention!
+Here are a few more easy healthy vegetable recipes that are worth a mention!

 Sonja Overhiser is author of Pretty Simple Cooking, named one of the best healthy cookbooks of 2018.
 She’s host of the food podcast Small Bites and founder of the food blog A Couple Cooks.
 Featured from the TODAY Show to Bon Appetit, Sonja seeks to inspire adventurous eating to make the world a better place one bite at a time.